bgveenstra/fundamentals/02_chapter/03_exercise.md

 ### Instructions

-Type your answers directly into the text editor below.
-Click the **Output** button at the top of the editor to see how your html code renders.
+Type your answers directly into the JSBin text editor below.
+Click the **Output** button at the top of the editor to see how your html code renders, or displays in the browser.

 1 .
 Let's start with some content!
 Type the text below into your editor.